csfx-py/hotel-base/README.md

 Run `npm i` to install dependencies

-Run `npm run watch` tp build webpack of electron-react project
+Run `npm run watch` to build webpack of electron-react project

 Run `npm start` in a seperate terminal to run webpack built electron project